A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies

 \section{CP--MPC: Model Predictive Control Framework for Capture Point Tracking}

-In our previous study \cite{kim2023foot}, we proposed a linear MPC framework that controls the ZMP and footstep position to follow the CP trajectory (ankle and stepping strategies).
-In \cite{kim2023foot}, the CP control performance, which was previously limited by the ZMP constraint in the MPC of \cite{krause2012stabilization}, was improved by relaxing the ZMP constraint through the adjustment of footstep position.

-In this work, we extend the framework of our previous study \cite{kim2023foot} to propose CP--MPC, the MPC framework that incorporates three balance strategies: ankle, hip, and stepping strategies.
-The proposed CP--MPC utilizes not only the ZMP and footstep position but also the centroidal moment to enhance the CP control performance against strong external disturbances.
-Detailed explanations of the proposed MPC framework are provided in the following subsections.
+In this section, we extend our previous framework \cite{kim2023foot} to propose CP--MPC, an MPC framework integrating ankle, hip, and stepping strategies for balance control.
+CP--MPC leverages the ZMP, footstep position, and centroidal moment to enhance CP control under strong external disturbances.
+The following subsections provide a detailed description of the proposed framework.